Contemporary history of Spain: Legislatures with a majority (1982–1993)

 Per capita income doubled at the same time as the active population and the incorporation of women into the labor force increased.
 The migratory balance, traditionally negative, became positive, making Spain the largest receiver of immigrants in Europe and one of the largest receivers in the world.
 Cohesion Funds obtained from EU institutions were used to improve basic infrastructures.
 The fragility of economic growth, in a period known as the "pelotazo", due to the ease with which speculation took place, led to financial imbalances that forced several devaluations in the 1990s.

 The autonomous process ended with the configuration of seventeen autonomous communities and two autonomous cities, which began to have their own institutions and legislation, and to coordinate with the state and municipal ones through highly complex negotiations, especially those related to financing.

 There was still the problem of ETA violence, an organization that perpetrated two massacres in 1987, in a shopping mall in Barcelona and in the Casa Cuartel in Zaragoza.
 Due to this, the socialist government attempted all sorts of solutions: internal political pressure based on consensus among the democratic parties (Madrid Agreement on Terrorism of November 5, 1987 and the Ajuria Enea Pact of January 12, 1988), attempted negotiations (ETA truce of January 8, 1988, or the Algiers talks initiated earlier and maintained until April 4, 1988), and French police and judicial collaboration (linked to the improvement of political and economic relations).
-As it was later demonstrated (in a judicial process promoted among others by El Mundo, a right-wing newspaper, and by Judge Garzón who re-entered the judicial career after a brief and conflictive period in politics as a PSOE deputy), several high-ranking officials of the first Socialist governments (among them the minister José Barrionuevo and the secretary of security Rafael Vera) had promoted between 1982 and 1986 State terrorism or adirty war through the activity of the so-called Anti-Terrorist Liberation Groups (GAL), which carried out several attacks in French territory against members of ETA.
+As it was later demonstrated (in a judicial process promoted among others by El Mundo, a right-wing newspaper, and by Judge Garzón who re-entered the judicial career after a brief and conflictive period in politics as a PSOE deputy), several high-ranking officials of the first Socialist governments (among them the minister José Barrionuevo and the secretary of security Rafael Vera) had promoted between 1982 and 1986 State terrorism or a dirty war through the activity of the so-called Anti-Terrorist Liberation Groups (GAL), which carried out several attacks in French territory against members of ETA.